SASE-UVA/website/README.md

 # To do's & possible improvements

+- Update merch and alumni pages when new info is given
+- Make mobile view more responsive
-- Create pages for sponsors, merch, alumni, and become a member
+- Create issues for future enhancements

 # Bugs